juansbeck/playinsert/README.md

 ### Step-by-Step Guide

-Follow these steps to get playinser up and running on your system.
+Follow these steps to get playinsert up and running on your system.

 > \[!IMPORTANT]
 >